-ACON do not recommend responding to specific hate comments, or encouraging community members to.
+ACON do not recommend responding to specific hate comments or encouraging community members to.

-Doing so can inflame tensions, and for individual community members, can result in them seeing even more discriminatory content due to the algorithms used by social media companies to encourage engagement.
+Doing so can inflame tensions, and for individual community members, can result in them being 'served' more discriminatory content through algorithms used by social media companies to encourage engagement.

-Instead, if you receive negative comments, after deleting them, you may wish to make a post generally affirming the rights of LGBTQ+ people.
-This sends a strong message to your communities of support, without engaging in hate.
+Instead, if you receive negative comments, after deleting them, you may wish to make a post generally affirming the rights of LGBTQ+ people and/or your key goals as a group.
+This sends a strong message to your communities of support, without engaging with hate.